dobladov/astro-blog/src/content/blog/reading-books-on-my-phone.md

 ## Conclusion

-I try to be pragmatic, and while nostalgia has a huge component here, what made me read more during these past 4 years was my phone and the convenience that brings, so I'll keep doing it.
+I try to be pragmatic, and while nostalgia is a huge component here, what made me read more during these past 4 years was my phone and the convenience that brings, so I'll keep doing it.

 Who knows, maybe in the future we can have screens in our retinas, and I will write this post again.